nickyiliwang0000/h/programming-fundamentals/objects.md

 }
 ```

 Here we use bracket notations to access the properties stored in the object.
-For example the first pass of the `for in` loop sets the `item` variable to have the value of `"socks"`.
+For example the first pass of the `for-in` loop sets the `item` variable to have the value of `"socks"`.
 So when we say `clothing[item]` what the browser really sees is `clothing["socks"]`.
 And each iterations changes the value of `item`.

 The output looks something like this: